The COMLEX-USA Examination Sequence

 Temporary Alternate Attestation Pathway for COMLEX-USA Level 3

-For those candidates who are not in a residency program and therefore unable to attain a residency program director attestation, NBOME has created a temporary alternate pathway.
+For those candidates who have never participated in any residency program and therefore unable to attain a residency program director attestation, NBOME has created a temporary alternate pathway.
 The NBOME will accept a request from a dean of a college of osteopathic medicine for a temporary alternate pathway for COMLEX-USA Level 3 attestation.
-The dean will attest to the candidate’s good academic and professional standing based on the conditions outlined in the Petition Guidelines.
+The dean will attest to the candidate’s good academic and professional standing based on the conditions outlined below.